Subwaytime/vite-aliases/README.md

 That's it!

 It will automatically generate the vite aliases based on your Folderstructure.
-At the moment, only the first level will be used for this.
+If you configure it, i can go to any Folderdepth you want.
+Its recommended to stay on the first Level.
-Furthermore it will use your native OS Filesystem, so it should work on UNIX and Windows.
+Furthermore it will use your native OS Filesystem, so it works on Linux, Mac, Windows and other OS.

 This Structure: